maxtonhuang/HighOctane/ZodiaClash/HighOctane_ReadMe.txt

 2) Unique Player Skills
-Currently, the game consists of 1 playable character, the Cat (Mei).
-The Cat is a damage dealer.
+Currently, the game consists of 2 playable characters, Mei(Cat) and Yang(Goat).

 [Mei - Cat]
-Skill 1 (Scarlet Claw) - Deals damage to a single enemy and inflicts Bleed equal to 10% of Mei's attack for 3 turns.
+Skill 1 (Scarlet Claw) - Deals damage and inflicts 1 bleed stack to an enemy for 3 turns.
 (+1 Chi)

-Skill 2 (Dance of Fury) - Deals damage to all enemies and inflicts Bleed equal to 10% of Mei's attack for 2 turns.
+Skill 2 (Dance of Fury) - Deals damage and inflicts 1 bleed stack to all enemies for 2 turns.
+(-1 Chi)

+Skill 3 (Secret Arts: Pounce) - Deals damage to all enemies.
+If enemies have existing bleed stacks, all bleed will be triggered and removed.
+(-3 Chi)

+[Yang - Goat]
+Skill 1 (Yin-Yang Strike) - Deals damage and has a 40% chance to remove all buffs from an enemy.
+(+1 Chi)

+Skill 2 (Chi Surge) - Enrages and makes an ally (except Yang) take action immediately for 1 turn.
 (-2 Chi)

-Skill 3 (Secret Arts: Pounce) - Deals damage to all enemies, then if an enemy already has Bleed, all Bleed on that enemy will be activated and removed.
+Skill 3 (Shepherd's Grace) - Removes all debuffs and heals an ally based on Yang’s maximum health.
-(-3 Chi)
+(-2 Chi)

 3) Status Effects
 Below are the current status effects in the game.

 [Debuffs]
-Bleed - Deals damage equal to a percentage of the attacker's attack every time the affected character’s turn begins for several turns.
+Bleed - Takes damage at the start of the next turn.
 Maximum limit of 5 stacks.

-Shatter - Lowers the defense of the affected character equal to a percentage of the affected character’s defense for several turns.
+Break - Has reduced defense and takes more damage on the next turn.

+Stun - Unable to perform any actions on the next turn.

+Taunt - Forced to target a specific character on the next turn.

 [Buffs]

-Cleanse - Removes all negative effects of the affected character.
+Enrage - Has increased attack and deals more damage on the next turn.

+Strengthen - Has increased defense and takes less damage on the next turn.

+Berserk - Has significantly increased attack and drains life from attacks on the next turn.

+Counter (Unremovable) - Deals damage back to the attacker immediately

 ================================================================

 GAME CONTROLS:

 1) Start Menu
-Navigate through the start menu with mouse selection.
+Navigate through the start menu with LMB.

+2) Exploration Map
+Navigate through the exploration map with LMB.

-2) Battle Screen
+3) Battle Screen
 Main Gameplay Controls
 - Only mouse selection is needed.
 - When it is your character's turn, select a skill.
 - After selecting a skill, a popout will show which targets you can select.
-- After selecting the target, the attack animation will be played out.
+- After selecting the target, the skill will take effect.
 - Repeat steps 1-3, until the battle has ended.

-3) Cheat Codes
+4) Cheat Codes
+- Press F1 to go to Main Menu.
+- Press F2 to go to the Beginning cutscene.
+- Press F3 to go to the first part of the exploration map.
+- Press F4 to go to the first battle stage/tutorial.
+- Press F5 to go to the second part of the exploration map.
+- Press F6 to go to the second battle stage.
+- Press F7 to go to the third battle stage.
-- Press 'F9' to toggle GodMode, player restores full health and do at least twice the normal damage.
+- Press F9 to toggle GodMode, the player restores full health and do at least twice the normal damage.
-- Press 'F10' to toggle EndGameMode, enemy's health decreased to zero and end the game with the player's victory.
+- Press F10 to toggle EndGameMode, enemy's health will be decreased to zero after the next attack.
+- Press 9 for FPS Counter
+- Press 0 for viewable physics collider

-4) Other Controls
+5) Other Controls
 - Press F11 for fullscreen.
-- Press esc to pause the game and show the game menu
+- Press Esc for pause menu.

 ================================================================

-HOTKEYS (for your convenience):

-Switches to corresponding scene
-F1 - mainmenu.scn
-F2 - beginning_cutscene1.scn
-F3 - exploration1.scn
-F4 - battle.scn
-F5 - exploration2.scn
-F6 - battle2.scn

-Toggles
-9   - FPS Counter
-0   - Viewable physics collider
-F9  - God mode (increases damage output)
-F10 - End game mode (defeats all enemies in the next attack) F11 - Fullscreen mode

 OTHERS: